hugp-ri/hicup-plus/docs/index.rst

 ====================
     --bowtie            Specify the path to Bowtie
-    --bowtie2           Specify the path to Bowtie 2 --bwa               Specify the path to BWA
+    --bowtie2           Specify the path to Bowtie 2 --bwa               Specify the path to BWA aln --bwa-mem           Specify the path to BWA-MEM
     --bwa-mem2          Specify the path to BWA-MEM2
     --dragen            Specify the path to DRAGEN
     --minimap2          Specify the path to minimap2